 We recommend joining a local real estate investing group.
 This will allow you to connect with experienced investors and real estate moguls.
 It is a great place to start to learn how to become a real estate investor and grasp the different investment strategies in real estate.

 In socially distant times like these, you can also do this online.
 A real estate investing website we recommend is Bigger Pockets.
 BP contains more insight on how to start real estate investing as well as daily real estate investing news.

 The real estate industry is beyond old school.
 So, when at these meet-ups, take the advice you receive from investors with a grain of salt.
 Try and treat their advice as if they were beta testers of a new product or service that you have just released.

-In your conversations with beta testers of a new product you just released, you would listen very intently to the problems they face.
+In this scenario, you would listen very intently to the problems they face.

 In contrast, you would not want to listen to their proposed solutions to those problems, because they are almost always wrong.

 You want to come up with those solutions yourself—it is your product, which is why you know best.